AmpereComputingAI/ampere_model_library/classification/mobilenet_v2/README.md

 to get detailed information about the script run it with -h flag for help.

-the path to model (with a flag "-m") as well as it's precision (with a flag "-p") have to be specified\
+the path to model (with a flag "-m") as well as it's precision (with a flag "-p") have to be specified.\
 Please note that the default batch size is 1 and if not specified otherwise the script will run for 1 minute.